Princeton-CDH/django-pucas/README.rst

 * Use ``python manage.py createcasuser netid`` to initialize a new CAS account and populate data from LDAP without requiring the user to login first, as an aid to managing accounts and permissions.
+  The optional flag ``--admin`` will give the new account superuser permissions

 Development instructions
 ------------------------